dolmades/dolmades-cli/README.md

 ./cook edna_harvey_the_breakout:en.dolmade
 ```

 This erases the previous dolmade and applies the fix permanently.
-Now add and commit your `dolmadefile` to your personal github repository.

 ## Managing dolmades